 Nafplio is near some of Greece’s most significant sites, including Mycenae, the theatre of Epidaurus, and the Asklepion at Epidaurus.

-This is not just one of the towns you must visit in Greece but also one of the most magical places in Europe.
+This is not just one of the beautiful cities in Greece but also one of the most magical places in Europe.
 And it’s also a surprise: carved into a sea rock and invisible from the mainland, originally to keep the inhabitants safe from invaders.

 In the middle ages, it was only accessible by boat initially, then a path was constructed to access it from the mainland – hence the name, which means single path.